Peoria Slip and Fall Lawyer

 Unsafe Bed Rails

-Bed rails are designed to keep patients from falling when leaving their bed or chair.
-Most facilities purchase "suction cups" or adjustable railings because they are easy to install.
-But suction cup railings are not safe because the suction cups do not always work properly.
-And adjustable railings don't fit tightly enough to prevent patients from pulling them loose and risking a fall.
+Bed rails are designed to keep patients from falling when leaving their beds or chairs.
+Most facilities purchase “suction cups” or adjustable railings because they are easy to install.
+But suction cup railings are unsafe because the suction cups do not always work correctly.
+And adjustable railings don’t fit tightly enough to prevent patients from pulling them loose and risking a fall.

-The most important element in preventing patient falls is ensuring that bed rails, grab bars, shower rails, and toilet safety frames are properly secured to the wall or floor.
+The most critical element in preventing patient falls is ensuring that bed rails, grab bars, shower rails, and toilet safety frames are adequately secured to the wall or floor.

 Most facilities use a metal bracket specifically designed for the purpose.
-But some find it more economical to use an ordinary "L" bracket from a local hardware store.
-The problem is, these brackets were not made to hold up a 250-pound person in an emergency -- and most hardware stores do not carry the extra-long versions that are needed.
+But some find using an ordinary “L” bracket from a local hardware store is more economical.
+The problem is, these brackets were not made to hold up a 250-pound person in an emergency — and most hardware stores do not carry the extra-long versions needed.

 But most residents of nursing homes have no money and no say in where they live.
 So when these patients try to replace unsafe rails, they often find that the staff has thrown them away.